RAILS: A Robust Adversarial Immune-inspired Learning System: Experimental results

 \section{Experimental results}

-We conduct experiments in the context of image classification.
-We compare RAILS with standard Convolutional Neural Network Classification (CNN) and Deep k-Nearest Neighbors Classification (DkNN) \cite{papernot2018deep} on the MNIST \cite{lecun1998gradient}, SVHN \cite{netzer2011reading}, and CIFAR-10 \cite{Krizhevsky2009learning}.
-We test our framework using a four-convolutional-layer neural network for MNIST, and VGG16 \cite{SZ2014} for SVHN and CIFAR-10.
-We refer readers to Section~\ref{sec: app2} in the Appendix for more details of datasets, models, and parameter selection.
-In addition to the benign test examples, we also generate the same amount of adversarial examples using a $20$($10$)-step PGD attack \cite{madry17} for MNIST, SVHN and CIFAR-10.
-The attack strength is $\epsilon = 40/60$ for MNIST, and $\epsilon = 8$ for SVHN and CIFAR-10 by default.
-The performance will be measured by standard accuracy (SA) evaluated using benign (unperturbed) test examples and robust accuracy (RA) evaluated using the adversarial (perturbed) test examples.
+We conduct experiments in the context of image classification using several benchmark image classification datasets.
+We compare RAILS with Convolutional Neural Network (CNN) Classification and Deep k-Nearest Neighbors (DkNN) Classification \cite{papernot2018deep} on the MNIST \cite{lecun1998gradient}, SVHN \cite{netzer2011reading}, CIFAR-10 and CIFAR-100 \cite{Krizhevsky2009learning} datasets.
+We test our framework using a four-convolutional-layer neural network for MNIST, VGG16 \cite{SZ2014} for the SVHN dataset, and adversarially trained VGG16 for the CIFAR-10 and CIFAR-100 datasets.
+We refer readers to Appendix~\ref{sec: app2} for more details of the datasets, models, and parameter selection.
+In addition to the benign test examples, we also generate an equal number of adversarial examples generated from adversarial attacks using MNIST, SVHN, CIFAR-10, and CIFAR-100 data.
+The attack strength is $\epsilon = 40/60$ for MNIST, and $\epsilon = 8$ for SVHN, CIFAR-10, CIFAR-100 by default.
+Performance comparisons are based on standard accuracy (SA) evaluated using benign (unperturbed) test examples and robust accuracy (RA) evaluated using the adversarial (perturbed) test examples.
+Besides the default $\ell_\infty$ norm PGD attack \cite{madry17}, we also implement seven other attacks (Figure~\ref{fig: overview_result} and Table~\ref{tab: acc_various_attack}).